zwyhahaha/zwyhahaha.github.io/_posts/2025-03-04-contraction.md

 In this blog, we introduce how to simply derive the nonexpansiveness and contraction properties of primal-dual hybrid gradient method (PDHG) iteration through the language of operator theory.

-In [1], Lu and Yang introduced a unified iteration form of proximal point method, PDHG, and ADMM:
+In [1], Lu and Yang introduced a unified iteration form of the proximal point method, PDHG, and ADMM:

 $$
 P (z - z_A) \in \mathcal{F} (z_A)